-- ⇒ Lent is a time to give, but also to examine where the Gospel hasn't yet changed our hearts and society in regards to the marginalized.
+- Lent is a time to give, but also to examine where the Gospel hasn't yet changed our hearts and society in regards to the marginalized.
 Catholic social (justice) teachings are Gospel principles applied to social systems.
 This 3 minute video is a good intro.
 Distilled into 7 principles (for kids).
 Form yourself.
-Give time, talent, and resources purposefully. - ⇒ Check out local charities.
-Some big Catholic charities with the "...teach a man to fish..." approach: Catholic Relief Services, Catholic Campaign for Human Development, & Catholic Charities (local branches give specific volunteer/donation possibilities.) - The needs of those marginalized by racism have called our attention of late.
-All of us must inform ourselves, examine our own hearts, and make the difference to which God calls us.
-Resources: succinct answers to questions sparked by current events; one parish's whole Lenten program focuses on this topic including presenters via Zoom and a study guide on the U.S. Catholic Bishops' pastoral letter on racism Open Wide Our Hearts; an extensive Catholic list of resources on racism, a children's book. - ⇒ The corporal works of mercy (for kids) are better suited to little kids than the social teachings.
-This two-part article gives ideas for helping kids live mercy first in the home, then beyond. - ⇒ Involve kids in: packing a bag of packaged snacks & cash to keep in the car for needy you encounter, going through clothes/ toys and giving extras to someone you know or to a shelter, shopping for and delivering food/household items to an unemployed friend or a food-shelf (there's a huge demand with Covid unemployment!), preparing meals for elderly on meager pensions or new moms on meager sleep schedules, doing a neighborhood food drive.
+Give time, talent, and resources purposefully. - Check out local charities.
+Some big Catholic charities with the "...teach a man to fish..." approach: Catholic Relief Services Catholic Campaign for Human Development, & Catholic Charities (local branches give specific volunteer/donation possibilities.) - The needs of those marginalized by racism have called our attention these last couple years.
+All of us must inform ourselves, \Rightarrow examine our own hearts, and make the difference to which God calls us.
+Resources: succinct answers to questions sparked by current events; the U.S. Catholic Bishops' pastoral letter on racism Open Wide Our Hearts as well as a study guide; an extensive Catholic list of resources on racism, a children's book. - The corporal works of mercy (for kids) are better suited to little kids than the social teachings.
+This two-part article gives ideas for helping kids live mercy first in the home, then beyond.
+This pictorial checklist gives space to write in your own plan. - Involve kids in: packing a bag of packaged snacks & cash to keep in the car for needy people you encounter, going through clothes/toys and giving extras to someone you know or to a shelter, shopping for and delivering food/household items to an \Rightarrow unemployed friend or a food-shelf, preparing meals for elderly on meager pensions or new moms on meager sleep schedules, doing a neighborhood food drive.
 Kids are full of ideas.
 Ask them and let them own the project!

-For ideas & resources for living Holy Week and the 50-day Easter Season (yes, longer than Lent!) click here.
+For ideas & resources for living

+the 50-day Easter Season (yes, longer than Lent!) click here.